 What is PAD?

-Peripheral arterial disease (PAD), also known as atherosclerotic disease or hardening of the arteries, is a process of increasing blockages of arteries from the development of plaque.
+Peripheral arterial disease (PAD) is a form of atherosclerotic diseasecaused by plaque building up in the arteries and causing them to become narrowed or blocked.
+This process is called atherosclerosis..
 This is the same process that can cause heart attacks from blockages in the heart arteries and strokes from blockages of the carotid arteries.
-When this occurs in the arteries bringing blood to the legs we call it peripheral vascular disease.
-This can cause pain in the legs with exercise such as walking which is called claudication.
-If this process continues it can lead to pain even without walking and possibly risk of tissue loss in the foot or leg.
-By intervening early with medication, endovascular procedures or vascular surgery the surgeons of NGPG Vascular Center can help reduce the risk of complications from this disease.
+When this process occurs in the arteries that bring blood to the legs, we call it peripheral vascular disease.
+This can cause pain in the legs with exercise like walking.
+This is called claudication.
+If this process continues, it can lead to pain even without walking, as well as the risk of tissue loss in the foot or leg.

 Who is at Risk?

-People who are at risk for peripheral arterial disease include those who have a positive family history for atherosclerotic disease whether it was a history of heart attack, stroke, or limb loss from gangrene.
-It is more commonly found in males and also in diabetics.
+People who are at risk for peripheral arterial disease include those who have a positive family history of atherosclerotic disease, whether it was heart attack, stroke or limb loss from gangrene.
+PAD is more commonly found in males and in diabetics.
 People who smoke are also at increased risk.
-Diet control for sugar and cholesterol management, along with regular exercise and avoidance of tobacco, including second hand smoke, will lessen the chances of significant arterial disease.
+Diet control for sugar and cholesterol management, along with regular exercise and avoiding tobacco, including second-hand smoke, will lessen the chances of significant arterial disease.

 The early symptoms of PAD will be the development of pain in the leg, usually in the calf, while walking.
-Patients note that the amount that they can walk is limited to a specific distance and is consistent every day.

-Frequently, patients who have significant arthritis that limits their activity will have “good and bad” days whereas the patients with vascular pain have the same pain at the same distance every day and the pain resolves within a few minutes of rest.
+Patients note that the amount they can walk is limited to a specific distance and is consistent every day.
+Frequently, patients who have significant arthritis that limits their activity will have “good days” and “bad days,” whereas patients with vascular pain have the same pain at the same distance every day, and the pain resolves with a few minutes of rest.
 They can then walk another specific distance before having to stop again.
-Walking up an incline or having to walk at a faster pace will usually bring on the symptoms quicker and at a shorter distance.
+Walking up an incline or having to walk at a faster pace will usually bring on the symptoms more quickly and at a shorter distance.

 We Can Help